element-hq/policies/docs/hosted-homeserver/privacy_notice.md

 ### 2.12 How Is My Data Protected from Another User's Data?

-All of the Users' data for the {{ hhs_name }}.{{ hhs_server_domain}} homeserver resides within the same dedicated cluster.
+All of the Users' data for the {{ hhs_name }}.{{ hhs_server_domain }} homeserver resides within the same dedicated cluster.
 We use software best practices to guarantee that only people designated by Customer or a User as viewers of a User's data can access it.
 In other words, we segment User data via software.
 We do our best and are very confident we're doing a good job at it, but, like every other service that hosts User data on the same database, we cannot guarantee that it is immune to a sophisticated attack.

 ### 2.13 What Should I Do If I Find a Security Vulnerability in the Service?